Researchers

 Professor Dean is a renowned Australian composer, improviser and performer whose research seeks to understand how music is perceived and how meaning (notably affect) is generated.
 He applies new cognitive and computational knowledge to develop novel methods for creating music.

-Professor Paul Hurley is a Professor of Data Science at ICNS.
+Professor Paul Hurley is a Professor of Data Science at the International Centre for Neuromorphic Systems (ICNS).
 His research interests are mathematical signal processing, data science, algorithms, information theory medical imaging and radio astronomy interferometry.

 Peter Keller is Professor of Cognitive Science and leader of the Music Cognition and Action research program at MARCS.
 His research aims at understanding the behavioural and brain bases of human interaction in musical contexts, specifically, the sensory-motor and cognitive processes that enable ensemble musicians to coordinate with one another.